Geoogolla/enterprise-docs/docs/designer-guide/report-designer/compose-report/properties-panel.md

 ## Dependent properties

 There are specific properties in a report items, which will be enabled in the properties view based on the value of some other property.
-For example when you drag and drop the rectangle item into design area, the `Page Break` property will be listed in the properties view like below.
+For example when you drag and drop the chart item into design area, the `Title` property will be listed in the properties view like below.

 ![Rectangle listed in item panel](/static/assets/on-premise/images/report-designer/report-items/properties-panel/rectangle-page-break-property-initial-view.png)

-If the `Enable Page Break` property is set to true, the dependent page break properties will be listed in the properties view like below.
+If the `Show Chart Title` property is set to true, the dependent title properties will be listed in the properties view like below.

 ![Rectangle listed in item panel](/static/assets/on-premise/images/report-designer/report-items/properties-panel/enable-page-break-property.png)

-Again, if the `Enable Page Break` property is set to false, the dependent page break properties will be hidden from the properties view.
+Again, if the `Show Chart Title` property is set to false, the dependent title properties will be hidden from the properties view.